Search

 • Easements may exist but be poorly documented

 Recorded easements, road maintenance agreements, and title commitments.
+Proper due diligence on access protects both your current use and future marketability.

 3. Utilities Can Make or Break a Deal

-• Internet availability varies widely by location
+• Internet availability varies widely

 4. Floodplain Designations Are More Nuanced Than You Think

-5. Road Frontage Matters More Than Acreage
+5. Road Frontage Matters

-Acreage alone doesn’t determine usability or value.
+Acreage alone does not determine usability or long-term value.

 • Narrow or irregular tracts can limit building sites

-• Long driveways add cost and maintenance
+• Long driveways increase cost and maintenance

-• Road frontage impacts future subdivision potential
+• Road frontage impacts subdivision potential

 6. Deed Restrictions Still Apply in the Country

-• Limitations on livestock or additional dwellings
+• Restrictions on additional dwellings

 7. The Land’s History Matters

-• Long-term ag use can support exemptions
+• Long-term agricultural use may support exemptions

-📌 Final Thoughts
+Final Thoughts

 Buying land in Austin County is less about finding acreage and more about understanding how that land actually functions.

-Our agents know what to look for before you go under contract, from ag exemptions and access to utilities, floodplain considerations, and recorded restrictions.
-We ask the right questions early, coordinate with surveyors, title companies, and county offices, and help you understand exactly what you’re buying before closing, not after.
+That’s where working with an experienced land specialist at Southern District Sotheby’s International Realty makes the difference.
+Our agents know what to investigate before you go under contract, from ag exemptions and access to utilities, floodplain considerations, frontage, and recorded restrictions.
+We coordinate with surveyors, title companies, county offices, and utility providers to ensure you fully understand what you’re purchasing before closing, not after.

 Follow Us On Instagram